facebookarchive/HALE-Specific-Flight-Control-Design-Toolbox/Readme.md

 # General
-FBHALEControl toolbox was developed by Facebook to assist in flight control laws design for High Altitude Long Endurance (HALE) airplanes.
+HALE-Specific-Flight-Control-Design-Toolbox was developed by Facebook to assist in flight control system design for solar powered unmanned High Altitude Long Endurance (HALE) airplanes.

 ## Project Overview
 The HALE flight control laws design toolbox was developed to assist HALE aircraft's autopilot system designers in designing the control and measurement system architecture and in tuning the longitudinal and lateral/directional gains and parameters of the control laws such that some stability, performance and robustness criteria are satisfied. the tool consists of the following three modules: